ShakalBhau0001/ShakalBhau0001/README.md

 ## 📝 Note

-All projects are created for **educational and ethical learning purposes only**.
+All projects are built for educational purposes and ethical cybersecurity learning.
-I do not participate in unauthorized testing or misuse of tools.
+I follow responsible security practices and do not engage in unauthorized testing.
-My goal is to build a strong foundation in cybersecurity through responsible learning and clean, understandable code.
+My goal is to build strong foundational knowledge through clean, understandable, and security-focused development.